rajsandhu/opensanctions-learning-portfolio/README.md

-# OpenSanctions Dev Learning Repo
+# OpenSanctions Learning Portfolio

-This is my personal playground for exploring **OpenSanctions** and learning how to work with their Python-based data pipelines and crawler tools.
+Hey! 👋 This is my personal playground for learning how to work with OpenSanctions and Zavod.

-I’m going through the datasets and crawler tasks step by step, trying to understand how the code works, how the data is structured, and how everything comes together.
-The goal is to build skills that would help me contribute to the project and eventually demonstrate readiness for a **Junior Data Engineer** role.

-## What I’m doing here
+## What I’m Doing Here

-- Running and experimenting with OpenSanctions crawlers.
-- Testing Python data pipelines.
-- Exploring and cleaning datasets.
-- Learning to structure crawlers and write new ones for additional sources.

-## How I’m learning

-I’m using **LLM tools** (GitHub Copilot, ChatGPT, etc.) extensively — but not just to copy code.
-I use them in **dialogue**, asking questions, reasoning through errors, and deciding what changes to make.
-The goal is to actually understand how the workflows, crawlers, and data models work — not just reproduce examples.
+I’m using this repo to:

+- Try out writing crawlers in Python using Zavod.
+- Learn by doing, step by step, and track my progress.
+- Experiment with LLM tools (ChatGPT, Copilot) as a kind of coding buddy — helping me understand stuff instead of just copy-pasting.

+## What’s in the Repo

+- `portfolio/test_crawler.py` — my first small crawler script.
+Nothing fancy yet, but it’s where I’m learning how to fetch and structure sample data.

 ## Notes

-- This is a **learning repo**, so nothing here is production-ready.
-- All Python scripts are run in a virtual environment.
-- Data and archive folders are populated by running the crawlers locally.
-- I’m keeping track of errors, fixes, and lessons learned in commits and issues, so anyone can see my progress.

-## Disclaimer

-I’m doing this to learn and document my process.
-This repo is **not affiliated with OpenSanctions**, but it uses their open-source framework for practice and exploration.
+- The full `opensanctions` and `zavod` packages aren’t here — just my experiments.
+- Think of this as a learning diary that shows how I go from rusty Python to actually doing junior-level data crawling.